MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/medicine/benefits.md

 Aloe Vera's leaf contains a gel-like substance rich in the constituents responsible for enhancing oral health.
 For this specific benefit, the gel extracted from the inner leaf is primarily used.
 It's important to note that the outer leaf contains a latex substance known for its laxative effects, but it is not used for oral health purposes due to its potential side effects.
 The gel, when applied topically or used as a mouthwash, harnesses the plant's bioactive compounds, delivering their therapeutic benefits to promote oral health.
 Commercial oral care products often incorporate Aloe Vera gel due to its proven efficacy in maintaining oral hygiene and treating oral conditions.

-## 9. Alleviates Joint and Muscle Pain
+## 9. Alleviates Joint And Muscle Pain

 Alleviating joint and muscle pain refers to the reduction or relief of discomfort, inflammation, and stiffness experienced in joints or muscles due to various factors such as injury, overuse, or medical conditions like arthritis.
 Aloe vera, known for its therapeutic properties, contains several active constituents that contribute to this specific health benefit.
 Among these constituents, the plant contains various enzymes such as bradykinase, which aids in reducing inflammation when applied topically.
 Additionally, the plant contains salicylic acid, which possesses analgesic (pain-relieving) properties.
 Studies have indicated that Aloe Vera gel comprises around 99% water and the remaining 1% contains crucial components like vitamins, minerals, enzymes, and amino acids.
 Specifically, the gel contains vitamins A, C, and E, as well as minerals like calcium, magnesium, and zinc, contributing to its anti-inflammatory and pain-relieving effects when used externally.